krb20/niceChart.js/README.md

 # NiceChart.js
 NiceChart.js is a charting library written in pure JavaScript, offering an easy way of adding interactive charts to your web application.<br />
-NiceChart currently supports below types of charts:<br />
+NiceChart.js currently supports below types of charts:<br />
 1. Line<br />
 2. Bar<br />
 3. MultiLine<br />